SamuelsSantos/hash-challenge/README.md

 ## USERS

-This service is a grpc service that return a list or product by ID, this service uses an exclusive database.
+This service is a grpc service that return a list or user by ID, this service uses an exclusive database.

 ### Pré Requisitos: